 The International Congress of Hyperthermic Oncology (ICHO) is a quadrennial event bringing together the annual gatherings of the Society of Thermal Medicine (STM), European Society of Hyperthermic Oncology (ESHO) and the Asian Society of Hyperthermic Oncology (ASHO) to a common venue.
 Clinicians and Researchers from around the world gather to share their findings on the effect of hyperthermia (heat) as a weapon in the fight against cancer.

-At this event, Pyrexar was honored to present their Lifetime Achievement Award to individuals whose contributions to the field have directly affected the survival of those with life threatening cancer.
+At this event, Pyrexar was honored to present its Lifetime Achievement Award to individuals whose contributions to the field have directly affected the survival of those with life-threatening cancer.

-"We are so fortunate to have these gentlemen associated with Pyrexar" says Mark Falkowksi, CEO.
-"Their integrity, focus and passion has given the world a technology that is for the greater good.”
-We look forward to future contributions toward the development of new, innovative and exciting technologies in the fight against cancer.
+"We are so fortunate to have these gentlemen associated with Pyrexar," says Mark Falkowski, CEO.
+"Their integrity, focus, and passion have given the world a technology that is for the greater good.”
+We look forward to future contributions toward the development of new, innovative, and exciting technologies in the fight against cancer.